-Transfer Case (All-Wheel and Four-Wheel Drive) Inspection
+Transfer Case (Four-Wheel Drive) Inspection

 Every 12 months or at oil change intervals, check front axle and transfer case and add lubricant when necessary.
 Check vent hose at transfer case for kinks and proper installation.
-More frequent lubrication may be required or off-road use.
+More frequent lubrication may be required on off-road use.